-Throughout the 2021 program year the City of Grand Island is not allocating funds directly to public services that will benefit homeless and near homeless persons although there are multiple programs that have previously been funded by CDBG funds that are still providing services and meeting the need of those who are homeless.
+Throughout the 2022 program year the City of Grand Island is not allocating funds directly to public services that will benefit homeless and near homeless persons although there are multiple programs that have previously been funded by CDBG funds that are still providing services and meeting the need of those who are homeless.
+The City has allocated funds from the 2022 program year to Hope Harbor to aid in the acquisition of land that will be used for homeless services in the future.